-We donate books to children in underserved communities with no stings attached.
+Giveaway libraries are great because children in underserved communities get books with no stings attached.
 Readers get to select their own books.
 Representative organizations include The Book Truck and Jewish Family Services.

 We give bags of books sorted by grade level and gender.
 These books are distributed to children when they come for food distribution during the pandemic.
 We recently completed a similar project for Para Los Ninos.